MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-notification-bot.md

 * A [Microsoft 365 tenant](../concepts/build-and-test/prepare-your-o365-tenant.md)

 > [!TIP]
-> [GitHub codespaces](https://github.com/features/codespaces) offers the free plan up to a fixed amount of usage every month.
-If you need to free up the space, go to [github.com/codespaces](https://github.com/codespaces) and delete the codespaces that you no longer need.
+> [GitHub Codespaces](https://github.com/features/codespaces) offers the free plan up to a fixed amount of usage every month.
+If you need to free up the space, go to [github.com/codespaces](https://github.com/codespaces) and delete the codespace that you no longer need.

-To create a Teams notification bot with codespaces, follow the steps:
+To create a Teams notification bot with codespace, follow the steps:

-1. Select the following button to open codespaces.
+1. Select the following button to open codespace.

    <a href="https://github.com/codespaces/new?hide_repo_select=true&ref=v3&repo=348288141&machine=basicLinux32gb&location=WestUs2&devcontainer_path=.devcontainer%2Fnotification-codespaces%2Fdevcontainer.json&resume=1" target="_blank"><img src="https://github.com/codespaces/badge.svg" alt="Open hello-world tab in GitHub Codespaces"></a>